vhcd/vhcd.github.io/_posts/2024-04-01-buttkicker.md

 ### ... in Unreal

 Let's do that in Unreal!
-Well, vanilla Unreal doesn't really handle multiple output devices.
+Well, vanilla Unreal doesn't really handle multiple audio output devices.
 And by that, I mean it definitely doesn't.
 I dove into the source code (which I just love be able to do), and saw that both [`FMixerDevice`](https://github.com/EpicGames/UnrealEngine/blob/5.3/Engine/Source/Runtime/AudioMixer/Public/AudioMixerDevice.h) and the Windows interface [`FMixerPlatformXAudio`](https://github.com/EpicGames/UnrealEngine/blob/5.3/Engine/Source/Runtime/Windows/AudioMixerXAudio2/Private/AudioMixerPlatformXAudio2.h) very much expect only one device being used at a time.

 However, we could explore other audio interfaces within Unreal.
 I'm guessing [Wwise](https://www.audiokinetic.com/en/products/wwise/) can do that, and [SDL](https://www.libsdl.org/) probably too.
-I didn't explore any of those solution further, as it was beyond my very low motivation threshold.
+I didn't explore any of those solution further, as it was beyond my very low motivation threshold for this project.

 ### ... outside Unreal